BlueBrain/HighFive/README.md

 - create/read/write file,  dataset, group, dataspace.
 - automatic memory management / ref counting
-- automatic convertion of  std::vector and nested std::vector from/to any dataset with basic types
+- automatic conversion of `std::vector` and nested `std::vector` from/to any dataset with basic types
-- automatic convertion of std::string to/from variable length string dataset
+- automatic conversion of `std::string` to/from variable length string dataset
 - selection() / slice support
 - parallel Read/Write operations from several nodes with Parallel HDF5
 - support HDF5 attributes